 Ubuntu: We embrace a praxis of shared humanity, openness and dignity

 Imagination: We engage in critical, innovative and reflective thinking to envision and realise liberation for Black people

 Integrity: We are committed to being ethical, professional, reliable and authentic in all our words and actions

 Transformation: We believe that renewal, creativity and learning are essential to the process of structural change and achieving racial equity

 The Atlantic Fellows Global Community

-The Atlantic Fellows for Racial Equity is one of six interconnected Atlantic Fellows programs, which together will create a global community of leaders for a better world.
+The Atlantic Fellows for Racial Equity is one of seven interconnected Atlantic Fellows programmes:

 Together these programmes create a global community to advance fairer, healthier and more inclusive societies.
 Within and across programmes, disciplines and borders, Fellows collaborate to understand and address the root causes of inequality.